-If a student does not achieve 40% or more in the unit examination or the unit non-examination assessment, then a mark of no greater than 44-N will be recorded for the unit.
+If you do not achieve 40% or more in the unit examination or the unit non-examination assessment then a mark of no greater than 44-N will be recorded for your attempt at the unit.
+Otherwise, you will receive a mark calculated by applying the marks calculation formula.